John Grieco Research Professor

-- Research Associate Professor, Biological Sciences, University of Notre Dame
+- Research Associate Professor, Biological Sciences, University of Notre Dame, IN 2014-2021

-- Associate Director, Eck Institute for Global Health
+- Associate Director, Eck Institute for Global Health, Notre Dame, IN

-- Associate Professor, Division of Tropical Public Health, Uniformed Services University, Bethesda, Maryland
+- Associate Professor, Division of Tropical Public Health, Uniformed Services University, Bethesda, MD

 - B.S., University of Notre Dame